ApisTox: a new benchmark dataset for the classification of small molecules toxicity on honey bees: Usage Notes

 \section{Usage Notes}

 The important application of ApisTox dataset is understanding and predicting agrochemical compounds' toxicity for honey bees, using data mining and machine learning (ML) methods.
-Those tasks can be broken into unsupervised and supervised applications, depending on whether they explicitly model the dependence between molecule features and selected targets or not.
+Those tasks can be divided into unsupervised and supervised applications, depending on whether they explicitly model the dependence between molecule features and selected targets or not.

 Analytical tasks include detecting functional groups, scaffolds, binding sites, and other molecular fragments that influence the toxicity of chemicals for honey bees.
 Those analyses can be carried out either on the entirety of the data, or on its subsets, e.g. for herbicides, fungicides, or insecticides only.
-Understanding those factors can lead to design of safer pesticides in the future.
+Researching those factors can lead to better understanding of chemical space of pesticides non-toxic for honey bees, and therefore to design of safer pesticides in the future.
 Techniques like graph clustering, dimensionality reduction, and frequent subgraph mining can be utilized \cite{mol_clustering,mol_frequent_subgraph_mining}.
 We stress that those methods, even when used as unsupervised learning techniques, often have hyperparameters and settings to tune, and they should also be validated on external data not used during the initial analysis.
-Therefore, provided train-test splits still have to be used, even if explicit labels are not utilized.
+Therefore, the provided train-test splits still have to be used, even if toxicity labels are not utilized.
 In this regard, time split would be especially useful, as a direct approximation of the process of developing new agrochemicals.

-Predictive models for modelling toxicity of pesticides will most likely use \textit{label} or \textit{ppdb\_level} columns as targets.
-They should utilize only the training data for parameter estimation.
+Predictive algorithms will most likely model the relation between structure of molecules (\textit{SMILES} column) and either \textit{label} or \textit{ppdb\_level} column as the target.
+They can be useful tools for pesticide design, acting as ML-based filters for new agrochemical candidates.
+Substances with high predicted probability of honey bee toxicity can be ruled out early, lowering costs and accelerating the process.
+Such models should utilize only the training data for parameter estimation.
 For hyperparameter tuning, cross-validation with stratified sampling is recommended, due to class imbalance and relatively small dataset size.
 Test data must not be used at any point until the final validation of generalization performance.
 We recommend using MaxMin split for this purpose, since it covers the chemical space of the dataset more uniformly than other splits, requiring good generalization across the entire domain of the dataset \cite{split_maxmin,split_maxmin_2}.